-Research also shows that consuming at least 5 servings of fruits and veggies had a lower risk to coronary heart disease versus those who only had 3 to 5 servings .
+Research also shows that consuming at least five servings of fruits and veggies had a lower risk of coronary heart disease versus those who only had 3 to 5 servings .

 However, these studies don’t tell us other facets of the diet, whether or not the subjects had a healthy lifestyle.

 Vitamin C supplements can help reduce the risk of heart disease.

 In an extensive study done on over 290,000 individuals over a ten year period revealed that folks who took at least 700 mg of vitamin C supplement per day lowered their risk to heart disease by 25%.